ankur-srivastava/chat-app/README.md

-# chat-app
+# Chat App
 A chat app built using node.js

-/server : node.js code
+/server : for node.js code

-/public : HTML's
+/public : for HTML's